IdolFest/event-website/src/markdown-pages/about.md

 ## The Co-Chair

 **Thomas Houghton** (*any, he/him default*) is a professional musician with 17 years of experience and has years of project management and event organizing experience.
 While doing office coordination by day, he performs in his local music scene, produces music, and organizes amazing events for people to enjoy for audiences in the thousands to tens of thousands.
 He has also worked as interim HR department head for the IdolFest Foundation as well as the department head for the Events team.
-He's super excited to support a wonderful idol experience in sunny Los Angeles, California!
+He's super excited to support a wonderful idol experience in sunny Redondo Beach, California!
 In his spare time, Thomas enjoys playing visual novels and watching his friends play video games.

 ## The Staff